trychlos/pwix-env-settings-ext/README.md

 This class is extended with the IAppSaa interface by the package itself.

-It is extended too by the IAppEditable interface with the `pwix:app-edit` package, and by the IAppPageable interface with the `pwix:app-page` package.
+It is extended too by the `IAppEditable` interface with the `pwix:app-edit` package, and by the `IAppPageable` interface with the `pwix:app-pages` package.

 #### Functions